alex-iam/Pytongue/README.md

 - [x] Basic LSP server with generally compliant lifecycle
 - [x] More checks for invalid methods, handler refactoring
-- [ ] Parsing Python (study whether tree-sitter is the best choice)
+- [ ] Parsing Python
 - [ ] Connecting parsing to the server

+### Considerations regarding parsing solutions

+- Tree-sitter is not sufficient, also built-in everywhere already
+    - After a close look, tree-siter might actually be sufficient.
+- Python C API is too slow
+- ANTLR might be a good choice

 ## Building, running, testing